xpund/docker-github-runner/README.md

 ## Usage

 You don't need to change **docker-compose.yml** file.
-Just copy reuse the file from repository.
+Just copy and use the file from repository.
-However, you need to create **.env** file.
+However, you need to create a **.env** file.

 *Please check **.env.example** file.*